kankankankankankan/github-trending/README.md

 ## C

+* 【2023-12-22】[webui-dev / webui](https://github.com/webui-dev/webui) - Use any web browser as GUI, with your preferred language in the backend and HTML5 in the frontend, all in a lightweight portable lib.
 * 【2023-12-15】[0xEr3bus / PoolPartyBof](https://github.com/0xEr3bus/PoolPartyBof) - A beacon object file implementation of PoolParty Process Injection Technique.
 * 【2023-12-15】[hfiref0x / KDU](https://github.com/hfiref0x/KDU) - Kernel Driver Utility
 * 【2023-12-08】[losehu / uv-k5-firmware-chinese](https://github.com/losehu/uv-k5-firmware-chinese) - 全功能泉盛UV-K5/K6中文固件